 Mean score of companies in the Beverage Manufacturing industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2023, Monster Beverage Corporation reported total greenhouse gas emissions of approximately 2,217,000,000 kg CO2e.
-This figure includes 15,259,000 kg CO2e from Scope 1 emissions, which are direct emissions from owned or controlled sources, and 10,088,000 kg CO2e from Scope 2 emissions, which are indirect emissions from the generation of purchased electricity, steam, heating, and cooling.
-The majority of their emissions, about 2,191,000,000 kg CO2e, fall under Scope 3, which encompasses all other indirect emissions in the value chain, including purchased goods and services, transportation, and waste disposal.
-In comparison, in 2022, Monster's total emissions were approximately 1,855,000,000 kg CO2e, with Scope 1 emissions at 10,077,000 kg CO2e, Scope 2 emissions at 8,300,000 kg CO2e, and Scope 3 emissions at about 1,854,000,000 kg CO2e.
-This indicates a significant increase in emissions in 2023, particularly in Scope 3.
-Monster has committed to setting near-term greenhouse gas emissions reduction targets for Scope 1 and Scope 2 by 2026 as part of their commitment to the Science Based Targets initiative (SBTi).
-While specific percentage reductions have not been disclosed, this commitment reflects their intention to align with global climate goals.
-Overall, Monster Beverage Corporation is actively working towards improving its sustainability practices and reducing its carbon footprint, with a focus on both direct and indirect emissions.
+In 2023, Monster Beverage Corporation reported total carbon emissions of approximately 2,194,000,000 kg CO2e.
+This figure includes 15,259,000 kg CO2e from Scope 1 emissions, 10,088,000 kg CO2e from market-based Scope 2 emissions, and a significant 2,173,452,000 kg CO2e from Scope 3 emissions.
+The Scope 3 emissions encompass various categories, with the largest contributions coming from purchased goods and services (1,390,770,000 kg CO2e) and downstream transportation and distribution (252,159,000 kg CO2e).
+In comparison, the 2022 emissions data indicated a total of approximately 1,855,000,000 kg CO2e, with Scope 1 emissions at 10,077,000 kg CO2e and Scope 2 emissions at 8,300,000 kg CO2e.
+The Scope 3 emissions for that year were about 1,854,377,000 kg CO2e, reflecting a notable increase in overall emissions in 2023.
+Monster has committed to setting near-term greenhouse gas (GHG) emissions reduction targets for both Scope 1 and Scope 2 by 2026, as part of its commitment to the Science Based Targets initiative (SBTi).
+This commitment underscores the company's intention to enhance its sustainability efforts in the coming years.
+However, as of now, there are no long-term net-zero targets established.
+Overall, Monster Beverage Corporation is actively working towards reducing its carbon footprint while navigating the complexities of emissions across all three scopes.

 Access structured emissions data, company-specific emission factors, and source documents